 So get ready to step into the world of mountains and have the adventure of your life.
 Pack your bags, check all your hiking gear, and tie up your beat shoes.
 Your time exploring the most spectacular Colorado mountain ranges will be something that you will never forget.

-Also check out, Pink Sand Clearwater Beach in Florida.
+Pink Sand Clearwater Beach in Florida.